Book banning in the United States (2021–present)

-The American Library Association documented 1,269 demands of book censorship in 2022.
+The American Library Association (ALA) documented 1,269 demands of book censorship in 2022.
 It was the highest the organization had ever recorded since it began collecting censorship data more than 20 years prior.
-A 2023 analysis by The Washington Post found that a majority of book challenges in over 100 school districts from the 2021–2022 school year were filed by just 11 people.

-2023 was even higher, with 4,240 different book titles challenged nationwide, as part of 1,247 reported requests filed against books, and other library resources, such as educational research databases.
+Challenges peaked in 2023, with 4,240 different book titles challenged nationwide, as part of 1,247 reported requests filed against books, and other library resources, such as educational research databases.
 This represented an 11% increase in titles targeted at school libraries, and a 92% increase in the number of titles targeted at public libraries, compared to 2022.
+ALA reported that challenges dipped in 2024 to 1,915 and came back up to 4,235 in 2025.
+These numbers do not account for underreporting, censorship by exclusion, chilling effects, and legislative restrictions.